Claim: President Obama permitted the first-ever Satanic ceremony at a State Capitol.

 This was the nation’s first state-sanctioned satanists ceremony in history.

-The article's headline directly suggested that the event in question was undersigned by President Obama itself, and the unqualified use of "State Capitol" misleadingly hinted that the content referenced a federal building in Washington, D.C.
+The article's headline suggested that the event in question had been undersigned by President Obama himself, and the unqualified use of "State Capitol" misleadingly hinted that the content referenced a federal building in Washington, D.C.